Visionbox Vail Summer Theatre Institute 2020 Season 1

 World Premiere of Seeking Charlie Russell

 Written and performed by Bill Pullman, Peter Abuisi Theatre

 Up to 16 students will be admitted into a two week acting intensive that will culminate in performances for family and audiences.
 Students will participate in a conservatory style curriculum that includes skills classes in dance, movement, speech & voice, stage combat and singing.
 All acting classes will be taught by Jennifer McCray Rincon.
 This program will prepare students for ongoing work in high school, colleges and conservatory programs.
 While the program supports students interested in pursuing the performing arts at a college and professional level, the training will also help any student with advanced text analysis skills, public speaking and ensemble work.

-Anyone interested in applying for the Design Internship and/or the Acting Intensive should email us at:
+Anyone interested in applying for the Contemporary Production Intensive and/or the Acting Intensive should email us at:

 firstname.lastname@example.org, ATTN: Visionbox Vail